awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 #### Rules and considerations<a name="gateway-route-table-rules"></a>

 You cannot associate a route table with a gateway if any of the following applies:
-+ The route table contains existing routes with targets other than a network interface or the default local route\.
++ The route table contains existing routes with targets other than a network interface, Gateway Load Balancer endpoint, or the default local route\.
 + The route table contains existing routes to CIDR blocks outside of the ranges in your VPC\.
 + Route propagation is enabled for the route table\.

 In addition, the following rules and considerations apply:
 + You cannot add routes to any CIDR blocks outside of the ranges in your VPC, including ranges larger than the individual VPC CIDR blocks\.
-+ You can only specify `local` or a network interface as a target\.
++ You can only specify `local`, a Gateway Load Balancer endpoint, or a network interface as a target\.
 You cannot specify any other types of targets, including individual host IP addresses\.
++ You cannot route traffic from a virtual private gateway to a Gateway Load Balancer endpoint\.
+If you associate your route table with a virtual private gateway and you add a route with a Gateway Load Balancer endpoint as the target, traffic that's destined for the endpoint is dropped\.
 + You cannot specify a prefix list as a destination\.
 + You cannot use a gateway route table to control or intercept traffic outside of your VPC, for example, traffic through an attached transit gateway\.
 You can intercept traffic that enters your VPC and redirect it to another target in the same VPC only\.
 + To ensure that traffic reaches your middlebox appliance, the target network interface must be attached to a running instance\.
 For a traffic that flows through an internet gateway, the target network interface must also have a public IP address\.